imxrt-rs/imxrt-hal/README.md

-# i.MX RT Peripheral Access Crates
+# i.MX RT Crates

-i.MX RT peripheral access crates and patches
+i.MX RT register access layer, hardware abstraction layer, and svd patches.

-This is very much modeled on the great stm32-rs crate which does much the same for ST's fantastic STM32 family.
+This is very much modeled on the great stm32ral and stm32-rs crates which do much the same for ST's fantastic STM32 family.

+## Goals

+* Create *the* collaborative group to support using Rust on NXP's i.MX RT series.
+* Fast compilation
+* Embedded HAL support.
+* RTFM support.
+* EVK board support
+* Popular boards such as the Teensy 4.

 ## Supported Devices